-When students enter the program, they are assigned to one of the core behavior analysis faculty who serves as their academic advisor for the first semester of study or until such time as a research advisor is arranged.
-Student and advisor should work out a tentative program of study, including the transfer of previous graduate courses.
-The academic advisor also serves as the liaison between the student and the BATC, and source of support for counseling, tutoring, or other assistance.
+When students enter the program, they are assigned to one of the core behavior analysis faculty who will serve as their academic advisor for the first semester of study or until an advisement arrangement with a research advisor is arranged.
+The student and advisor should work out a tentative program of study, including the transfer of previous graduate courses.
+The academic advisor also serves as the liaison between the student and the faculty Behavior Analysis Training Committee, as well as a source of support for counseling, tutoring, or other assistance.

 Advisory responsibilities are assumed by the student's primary research advisor as soon as their interests develop.
 Students will be required to approach the faculty member with whom they wish to conduct their research prior to the beginning of the second semester.
 Upon receiving the permission of the faculty member, they will join their research laboratory.

 Applied Research in the Context of Service Delivery; Advancement of Evidence-Based Practice of ABA: Bethany Contreras

 Our lab focuses on applied research in the context of service delivery, primarily for individuals with autism and other neurodevelopmental disabilities.
 This broad area of research includes lines of inquiry regarding reinforced variability and its role in problem-solving, enhancing the efficiency and fidelity of skill acquisition procedures, supporting families of individuals with autism, and promoting independent language, play, and daily living skills of individuals with autism.
 In addition to conducting clinical research with participants, our lab engages in scholarly work to promote Evidence-Based Practice of ABA through systematic literature reviews and publications geared towards practice recommendations.